MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

 - One place to fix all future path/file bugs.
 - Codebase is DRY, SOLID, and maintainable.
 - No silent data loss or file collisions due to duplicate filenames in different directories.
+- **All duration logic is now adapter-only, testable, and robust.**

 ## Appendix: Debugging Checklist